aqibgulrez/TrueCrime/CONTEXT.md

 Product & business rules
 - The chatbot is a paid service: users pay a monthly subscription to access the chatbot page.
+ - The chatbot is a paid service: users pay for a subscription to access the chatbot page.
+ - Support recurring weekly and monthly plans; plan definitions (cadence, price, Stripe price ID) are stored in a settings table so offerings can be changed without code deployments.
 - The chatbot will call the OpenAI API to generate stories and responses; the app will provide both pre-generated stories and allow users to generate their own.
 - For cost and privacy, store only the user's most-recently-generated story for now; design the DB schema to be flexible to store multiple stories later.
 - Payments will be handled through Stripe; integrate webhook handling for subscription lifecycle (create/cancel/payment failures) and reconcile with user records.